Amandeep Singh

 Actions

-Aman is a seasoned Data and AI Architect with 12+ years of experience designing large-scale analytics, ML, and GenAI platforms for enterprise environments.
-A former Senior ML Engineer at PayPal, he is passionate about making advanced AI practical and accessible for businesses of all sizes.
+Aman is a seasoned Data & AI Architect with 12+ years of experience designing large-scale analytics, ML, and GenAI platforms for enterprise environments.
+As a former Senior ML Engineer at PayPal, he built production systems that processed billions of transactions, giving him deep expertise in making AI work at scale.

 Area of Expertise